 While your tissues can convert some vitamin K1 to vitamin K2, your liver hoards vitamin K1 when it is in short supply.
 Thus a supplement is a great idea for people in later life.
 I’ve certainly started taking it.

-Average dietary intakes of vitamin D are just 3mcg per day, yet we need at least 10 mcg per day to avoid reduced immunity during winter months.
+Average dietary intake of vitamin D is just 3mcg per day, yet we need at least 10 mcg per day to avoid reduced immunity during winter months.

-Older people need higher doses of vitamin D than when we were in our youth, both because we absorb it less effectively from our food, and because we make as much as four-fold less in our skin on exposure to sunlight.
+Older people need higher doses of vitamin D because we absorb it less effectively from our food and because we make as much as four-fold less in our skin on exposure to sunlight.

 I usually suggest a dose of 25mcg to 50mcg of vitamin D per day for those over the age of 50.
 If in doubt, a blood test can assess your vitamin D status and show you how much you need.